Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{Motivation}

-Extended Reality (XR) is a combination of all the immersive technologies such as virtual reality (VR), augmented reality (AR), mixed reality (MR), etc. These immersive technologies are used to extend the reality that is experienced by the creation of an experience that is fully immersive or by amalgamating the real and virtual worlds using multiple sensors \cite{alizadehsalehi2020bim,bilbow2021developing}.
-In AR, real world is overlaid by objects and virtual information.
-The digital details such as animation, text, and images enhance the real-world experience of the users through smartphones, tablets, screens or AR glasses \cite{de2020survey}.
-Some of the examples of AR are filters in the Snapchat app that can place glasses or hats on our heads, overlaying of creatures that are digital into the real world in the Pokemon GO game, etc. In VR, the users will be immersed fully in a digital world that is simulated using a head-mounted display or a VR headset to experience the view of the artificial world in 360-degrees.
-By VR, the brain will be fooled to believe that the persons are actually present in the VR world that is created, for instance, swimming in the ocean, walking on the moon, participating in racing, etc. VR can be seen adapted in the entertainment and gaming industries.
-Other industries such as defence, healthcare, engineering, manufacturing, construction, etc. also can be benefited from VR \cite{zhan2020augmented}.
-In MR, objects of real and digital worlds can exist together and also they can interact with each other in real-time.
-MR requires more processing compared to VR and AR and also headset is required to experience the MR \cite{rokhsaritalemi2020review}.
-One of the best examples of MR is HoloLens from Microsoft, which places digital objects in our rooms and we can interact with these virtual objects/spin them around, etc. XR has many real-time and practical applications in many sectors where the travel cost and time of the customers can be saved, such as entertainment, retail, healthcare, real estate, marketing, remote working, disaster handling, etc \cite{andrade2019extended,yastrebova2018future}.
+Extended Reality (XR) is a combination of all immersive technologies such as virtual reality (VR), augmented reality (AR), mixed reality (MR), etc. These immersive technologies are used to extend the reality that is experienced by the creation of an experience that is fully immersive or by amalgamating the real and virtual worlds using multiple sensors \cite{alizadehsalehi2020bim,bilbow2021developing}.
+XR has many real-time and practical applications in many sectors where the travel cost and time of the customers can be saved, such as entertainment, retail, healthcare, real estate, marketing, remote working, disaster handling, etc \cite{andrade2019extended,yastrebova2018future}.